Gameday inactives, injuries and weather: Week 15

 Denver

+Inactives: QB Jeff Driskel, OT Demar Dotson, LB Anthony Chickillo, LB Mark Barron, DL Sylvester Williams and WR Tyrie Cleveland

-Lineup notes: RB Melvin Gordon (shoulder) and RB Phillip Lindsay (hip) both draw questionable tags for Saturday.
-They were limited Thursday and Friday.
+Lineup notes: RB Melvin Gordon (shoulder) and RB Phillip Lindsay (hip) both will play.
 WR Jerry Jeudy (ankle) and TE Noah Fant (illness) off the report.

 Carolina at Green Bay (8:15 p.m.
 EST)